anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 ### Modify values in jenkinsfile
 - update values in stage "Build and Push Docker Image" with account ID, Repository name, region,

+### Run pipeline
+- Navigate back to jenkins and run the pipeline build

 ### Access Application
 - Navigate to ec2 in AWS management console